-As discussed in A(2) babove, there is no "one size fits all" solution to investigating fraud and financial exploitation.
+As discussed in §A(2)b above, there is no "one size fits all" solution to investigating fraud and financial exploitation.
 The specific facts and situations can vary greatly from one case to the next, and even two similar cases that seem simple on the surface can have substantially different levels of investigatory complications.
 For example, a situation where a senior client has never traveled outside of the country but wishes to liquidate his or her retirement account to remit advance-taxes due on foreign lottery winnings is a relatively straight-forward case of exploitation.
-However, if that same senior client has family members who are asserting kidnapping claims, the result is a much more complicated investigation that requires coordination with the FBI, the U.S. State Dept., and foreign law enforcement.
+However, if that same senior client has traveled to that foreign country repeatedly, is engaged to a national of that foreign country, and has family members who are asserting kidnapping claims, the result is a much more complicated investigation that requires coordination with the FBI, the U.S. State Dept., and foreign law enforcement.
 Such a case can take many weeks - or even several months - to investigate.